Gamer069/mcsrc/README.md

 ## How to build locally

-First you must build the wasm indexer using Gradle.
+First you must build the java project using Gradle.

-- `cd indexer`
+- `cd java`
 - `./gradlew build`

 Then you can run the web app: